adinhodovic/envoy-mixin/README.md

 # Prometheus Monitoring Mixin for Envoy and Envoy Gateway

-A set of Grafana dashboards and Prometheus alerts for Envoy and Envoy Gateway.
+A set of Grafana dashboards and Prometheus alerts for [Envoy](https://github.com/envoyproxy/envoy) and [Envoy Gateway](https://github.com/envoyproxy/gateway).

+Highly useful for migrating from [ingress-nginx](https://github.com/kubernetes/ingress-nginx) to [Envoy Gateway](https://github.com/envoyproxy/gateway).

 ## How to use